I Said, Welcome to my Show!!!

 It was my initial plan to release a new Parallaxian demo allowing players to try out the basic game mechanics at this early stage, so that I could:

 - Glean valuable real world feedback before the development of the game proceeds too far down the coding track, and,

 - Get the word out that the game is under development.

-While that still remains an aspiration, a higher priority in the meantime is to promote this website, as without this author platform (the de rigeur term for such sites) it's going to be hard to maximise my games' marketability and by implication, my own reward for developing them.
+That no longer remains an aspiration due to plagiarism / reverse-engineering concerns and besides, a higher priority is to promote this website, as without this author platform (the de rigeur term for such sites) it's going to be hard to maximise my games' marketability and by implication, my own reward for developing them.

 Oh wait, what did I just say?

 Something about reward?